shivanshdave/2020-432/projects/project1/feedback/portfolio.md

 -----: | :---: | :---: | :---: | :---: | :---:
 Projects | 6 | 6 | 12 | 9 | 5
 "Grade" | A | A- | B+ | B | B- or lower

+For details on how the Project 1 score is incorporated into your class grade at the Midterm and overall, [visit this link](http://bit.ly/432-2020-grading-plan).